monix/monix-kafka/README.md

   .runAsync
 ```

-For consuming from Apache Kafka:
+For consuming from Apache Kafka (Version 0.11.x and above):

 ```scala
 import monix.kafka._